 Cleveland Clinic operates one of the largest graduate medical education programs in the Midwest and one of the largest programs in the country.
 Cleveland Clinic sponsors a wide range of high quality medical education training through its Education Institute including accredited training programs for nurses and allied health professionals.
-Cleveland Clinic Education Institute oversees 247 residency and fellowship programs across the Cleveland Clinic Health System.
+Cleveland Clinic Education Institute oversees 247 residency and fellowship programs across the Cleveland Clinic health system.

-Cleveland Clinic Children's Hospital is a location for Cleveland Clinic residency-training programs in pediatric medicine and specialties.
-In addition, the hospital provides allied health internships including, child life specialty, and respiratory, occupational, physical, and speech therapies.
+Cleveland Clinic Children's Hospital for Rehabilitation is a location for Cleveland Clinic residency-training programs in pediatric medicine and specialties.
+In addition, the hospital provides allied health internships including, child life specialty, psychology, social work, speech-language pathology, and occupational, physical, recreational and speech therapies.